 Globally, there may be as many as 17,000 species of freshwater mollusks (including snails and clams as well as freshwater mussels).
 Many of these species have not been described (meaning they have not been given a formal scientific name, and more specific details about identification or their habitats and life history have not been published).
 Of the ones that have, we often know very little about their conservation status—how many animals there are, how widely distributed they are, whether our activities have reduced population sizes or affected where they are found.

 One tool we can use to assess the conservation status of these species is the IUCN Red List.
 This database includes global assessments of species’ conservation statuses.
 Among freshwater mussel species found all over the world, it is estimated that 45% of the assessed species are “near threatened” or “threatened” with extinction or are already extinct.
-In North America, which is home to about 300 species of freshwater mussels, more than 25 species have already gone extinct.
+North America is home to about 300 species of freshwater mussels and it is estimated that 35 or more of those species are already extinct.

 Our vision is for a future where water bodies contain healthy, diverse, and abundant freshwater mussel populations.
 We collaborate with and provide tools to multiple partners – including tribes, researchers, restoration practitioners, and watershed stewards – to identify, understand, protect, appropriately manage, and restore freshwater mussel populations.